 Table 5.1 presents the structural estimates of the opportunity costs parameter.
-The estimations are performed at the industry level and at the firm level.
+The estimation is performed at the industry level and at the firm level.
 All specifications include marginal cost estimates as controls.
 The first three specifications differ on whether we introduce unit fixed effects and seasonal fixed effects.
 The fourth specification excludes those dates when the Royal Decree (RD) was in place.
-Last, in the fifth specification we instrument the markup component, $\left|\frac{\partial \widehat{D^R}{ith}}{\partial p{th}}\right|^{-1}Q{ith}$.
+Whereas most specifications constrain the markup parameter to be equal to one $(\theta_i = 1)$, in the fifth specification we allow the markup coefficient to be different than one.
 Given that the markup depends on market demand, we use residual demand shifters, including weather data (temperature, wind speed, humidity), economic activity data, and renewable production, all of which are exogenous to firms' choices.

 The estimated opportunity cost parameter is close to one for the industry as a whole and for firm 1, which is the largest firm in the market.
-This also true for firm 2, the second largest firm, except for specifications (2) and (3).
-It has been documented that firm 2 followed an anomalous bidding behavior under Royal Decree 3/2006,39 thus suggesting that the estimates might be biased when we include this period in the sample.
-The parameter estimated for the two other firms is also close to one, but it varies more across specifications.
+This also true for firm 2, the second largest firm, except for specifications (2) and (3), and for firm 3.
+It has been documented that firm 2 followed an anomalous bidding behavior under Royal Decree 3/2006, thus suggesting that the estimates might be biased when we include this period in the sample.29 The parameter estimated for firm 4, which is the smallest firm in the market, is also close to one, but it varies more across specifications.
 One possible explanation for this result is that small firms do not behave as closely to optimal bidding as bigger players, as shown in Hortaçsu and Puller (2008).
-Another possible explanation is that these firms have a smaller portfolio of plants with less variation in marginal costs and emissions rates, making the identification more sensitive to the controls and the included sample.40
+Another possible explanation is that firm 4 has very few gas plants, leading to less variation in marginal costs and emissions rates, making the identification more challenging.

-38Results are also robust to allowing the marginal cost coefficient to be unit-specific.
+27Results are also robust to allowing the marginal cost coefficient to be unit-specific or to imposing the marginal cost coefficient to be equal to one, as suggested by the bidding model.